 Four Surprising Reasons Yoga Is Great for Fertility

-At Pulling Down the Moon, we have offered our six-week Yoga for Fertility class form nearly 15 years and can speak with experience that yoga is simply great for you when you are trying to conceive.
+At Pulling Down the Moon, we have offered our six-week Yoga for Fertility class for 17 years and can speak with experience that yoga is simply great for you when you are trying to conceive.
 Read on to learn why:

 - Yoga balances the nervous system.
 Unlike intense, high impact cardiovascular exercise, which causes the body to move into “flight mode,” yoga uses deep breathing, mindful movement and unique stretches to stimulate the body’s relaxation response.
 Note: This does not mean that cardiovascular exercise is bad for fertility; simply that adding a gentle, hatha yoga practice is good.
 Moderate, low-impact cardiovascular exercise can help relieve stress and does form part of a balanced fertility fitness program.
 Equally, super-intense, heated power-style yoga classes can be as strenuous as a tempo run and eliminates many of the greatest benefits of yoga for fertility.